Fish prides itself on being really nice to use interactively. That’s down to a few features we’ll explain in the next few sections.

 description of every second unselected completion

-When the secondary or selected variables aren't set, the normal variables are used, except for
+When the secondary or selected variables aren’t set or are empty, the normal variables are used, except for

 $fish_pager_color_selected_background, where the background of